 The industry you operate in will likely determine how you are pricing your products or services.
 Some businesses may find charging by the hour or day is the best fit for the type of service provided, whereas other industries may find that charging per project or piece of work is better.

-There are five basic ways to price a service:
+There are five basic ways to price a service, which you can use to price your services correctly:

 - By the hour or the day